Water Softener Regeneration Cost Calculator

 Although specific steps vary by model, a typical regeneration includes:

-The regeneration cost is the combined price of this salt and water, either per cycle or over a full year of operation.
+The regeneration cost is the combined price of that salt and water, either per cycle or over a full year of operation.

 Cost formulas used in the calculator

-The calculator uses straightforward arithmetic to estimate your costs.
+The calculator uses straightforward arithmetic.
 It converts salt and water consumption into dollars for each regeneration, then multiplies by the number of regenerations per year.

 Let: